Over the last few years, we have seen the identity provider Okta rise in popularity with many of our customers.

 BlueFletch provides a toolset for shared Workforce Android devices that allows shift-based employees to log in to a device and securely access all of their applications without ever having to re-type in their password.

 The core of the BlueFletch toolset is our Launcher.
 The BlueFletch Launcher can tie into any of the IDPs mentioned above to authenticate users and provide secure Single Sign-on (SSO) on shared devices.
+Check out our SSO guide here!

 The BlueFletch Launcher is a highly configurable home screen replacement (Android Launcher) that provides lockdown, login, SSO, IDP integration, secure notifications, badging support, widget support, intent triggering, motion lock, data clearing, GDPR compliance, and FIDO2 support.